-- other times when a class or an official campus event may be scheduled; Campus Security will either provide transportation or foot escort for anyone walking at night that are in fear of their own safety.
+- 1) During Campus operating hours (Monday Saturday, 6 AM to 10 PM), or at other times when a class or an official campus event may be scheduled; Campus Security will either provide transportation or foot escort for anyone walking at night that is in fear of their own safety.
 This service is only available in the confines of the campus grounds.
-Please call (808) 984-3255, or dial Ext.
-255 on a campus phone so that an escort can be dispatched to your location. - 2) Radio motor patrol (electric cart) and foot -patrol to deter potential crime.

-- 3) Response to medical emergencies.
-Officers are trained in emergency first-aid, Cardio Pulmonary Resuscitation (CPR), and in the use of an Automated External Defibrillator (AED). - 4) Conduct safety and security hazard inspections of the campus.
-Initiates work requests to Operations & Maintenance for needed repairs.
-Prepares deficiency reports to be forwarded to heads of appropriate departments. - 5) Provides transportation to the UHMC Health Center for students who have minor injuries, or illnesses.
+Please call (808) 269-3960 or (808) 984-3255, or dial extension 255 on a campus phone so that an escort can be dispatched to your location. - 2) Radio motor patrol (electric cart) and foot patrol to deter potential crime. - 3) Response to medical emergencies.
+Officers are trained in emergency first aid, Cardiopulmonary Resuscitation (CPR), and in the use of an Automated External Defibrillator (AED). - 4) Conduct safety and security hazard inspections of the campus.
+Initiates work requests to the O&M Department for needed repairs.
+Prepares deficiency reports that are forwarded to heads of appropriate departments. - 5) Provide transportation to the UHMC Health Center for students who have minor injuries or illnesses.